Immigrant InvestImmigrant Invest

 • Share:

-Paul Lauber, Consultant and Compliance Anti-Money Laundering Officer, and Marielle Burti, in-house advocate at Immigrant Invest, explained how the amendments could affect current and future Golden Visa holders.
+Paul Lauber, Consultant and Compliance Anti-Money Laundering Officer, and Marielle Burti, in-house advocate at Immigrant Invest, explain how the law affects current and future Golden Visa holders.

 What are the main changes in the new law?

-• 10 years for citizens of other countries.
+• 10 years for nationals of all other countries.

 Watch the video version of our experts' talk on how Portugal's new citizenship law affects investors